Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--: Riemannian Manifold and Metric

 For the analysis of the information carried by $\el$ and $\hh$, we need to prepare another coordinate system.
 The matrix exponential expression of an orthogonal matrix $\bm{O}$ is given by

 where $\bm{I}_p$ is the $p$-dimensional unit matrix, $\bm{U}$ is a skew-symmetric matrix and parametrized by $\uu=(u_{ij})_{1\leq i<j \leq p}$ as

-The function $\exp\bm{U}$ is diffeomorphic, and $\uu$ gives "normal coordinate" for the group of orthogonal matrices.
+The function $\exp\bm{U}$ is diffeomorphic, and $\uu$ gives "normal coordinate" for the group of orthogonal matrices (see (6.7) in Boothby\cite{Boothby} or Th.
+A9.11 of Muirhead\cite{Muirhead}).
 We can use this coordinate as local system around $\bm{I}_p$ and construct an atlas for the entire space of p-dimensional orthogonal matrices (note this space is compact); for each $\Gam$, there exists an open neighborhood and some open ball $B$ in $R^{p(p-1)/2}$ around the origin such that these spaces are diffeomorphic by the function $\Gam \exp \bm{U}(\uu)$ on $B$.

 We will use $(\lam, \uu)$ as the third coordinate system of $\mathcal{S}$ and call it "spectral coordinate (system)".
 Notice that this coordinate system is associated with the following submanifolds in $\mathcal{S}$.
 If we fix $\Gam$ in \eqref{spectdecomp_sigma}, then we get a submanifold $\mathcal{M}(\Gam)$ embedded in $\mathcal{S}$ with a coordinate system $\lam$.
 This is a subfamily in $N(\bm{0},\s)$ and called curved exponential family.
 Its log-likelihood is expressed, as we emphasize it as a function of $\lam$, to be